 Occasionally, internship opportunities for high school or college students are available for community service credit.
 Please contact Executive Director Maria Danziger at 201-767-7160 or firstname.lastname@example.org for more information.

-The Art School at Old Church does not discriminate on the basis of race, color, national/ethnic origin, disability or sexual orientation in the administration of its educational policies, admissions policies, scholarships or employment practices.
+The Art School at Old Church does not discriminate on the basis of race, color, national/ethnic origin, disability, gender identity or sexual orientation in the administration of its educational policies, admissions policies, scholarships or employment practices.

 The Art School at Old Church maintains four studios with professional equipment.
 Our studios have excellent lighting and are well ventilated and climate controlled.
-One of the studios is a dedicated ceramics studio.
+One of the studios is dedicated solely to ceramics.

-The following is a list of major equipment and tools that are supplied by the school:
+The following lists (by department) some of the major equipment and tools provided by the school:

 Well-stocked prop closet

 Two rolling mills (sheet and square wire)

 Flexible shaft motors